maryok9/alx-system_engineering-devops/0x00-shell_basics/README.md

-"cd ~": script that changes the working to the users home directory "ls -l": displays current directory contents in a long format "ls -al": display hidden files in the current directory in a long format
+"cd ~": script that changes the working to the users home directory "ls -l": displays current directory contents in a long format "ls -al": display hidden files in the current directory in a long format "ls -al": display hidden files, with user and group ids